adamrudolf-becube/software-testing-basics/README.md

 The above picture is from Martin Fowler's article [Is High Quality Software Worth the Cost?](https://martinfowler.com/articles/is-quality-worth-cost.html).
 It shows that if you don't test your code you start faster.
 In the beginning you create more functionality under a specified time.
 But later, when your code becomes more complex you will spend much more time by finding and fixing bugs then by actual development.

 If you test your code well, you will start slower (because you invest time in writing tests as well, not only the production code), but later you won't slow down that much.
 After a time this will return, so it's worth to write tests, although it seems slower at the beginning.
+How fast it will return?
+According to Fowler (and I gighly agree with him) as fast as in a few weeks.
+So writing tests is actually not that long term investment.

 The same applies to other quality practices, for example Clean Code.